Kaia Gerber: 2012–2018: Early work

-Gerber appeared in the Miu Miu eyewear campaign in 2016, and the Omega campaign in 2017. with her mother, photographed by Peter Lindbergh.
+Gerber appeared in the Miu Miu eyewear campaign in 2016 and the Omega campaign in 2017. with her mother photographed by Peter Lindbergh.
 In Spring 2018, she appeared in campaigns for Versace, Calvin Klein, and Saint Laurent fall/winter.
 In 2018, she and Sofia Mechetner led the campaign for Marc Jacobs's fragrance Daisy.
-In the same year, she was the star of the Chanel spring handbags campaign photographed by Karl Lagerfeld. and Valentino at the same time.
+In the same year, she was the star of the Chanel spring handbags campaign photographed by Karl Lagerfeld. and Valentino.

 In 2018, Gerber collaborated with Karl Lagerfeld to create the KarlxKaia collection, her first collection.
+In 2018, Gerber won Model of the Year at the Fashion Awards.

+2019–present: rise to prominence

-In 2019, Gerber starred in Jimmy Choo's spring/summer and fall/winter campaigns, the Stella McCartney spring campaign and the Fendi spring campaign.She also debuted as the new face of advertising campaigns and brand ambassador for YSL beauty.
+In 2019, Gerber starred in Jimmy Choo's spring/summer and fall/winter campaigns, the Stella McCartney spring campaign and the Fendi spring campaign.
+She also debuted as the new face of advertising campaigns and brand ambassador for YSL beauty.
+Gerber also appeared on the cover of the British Vogue for the October Issue.
+For the F/W 2019 season Gerber walked 26 fashion shows, opening 4 and closing 4.

 In 2020, Gerber starred in the Louis Vuitton "Twist bag" spring summer advertising campaign photographed by Craig McDean.
+In 2020 Gerber appeared on her first American Vogue Cover for the April issue along with supermodel Adut Akech and also appeared on the cover of Vogue Italia for the May and September Issue.

 On August 14, 2020, Daily Front Row listed Gerber as one of a group of high-profile investors who purchased W magazine, a fashion magazine.
 Gerber appeared in the tenth season of the FX horror anthology American Horror Story, as well as its spinoff, American Horror Stories.
-In 2021, Gerber appeared on her first American Vogue cover, featuring on their June/July issue, and again on their September issue.
-In 2022, she was cast to recur in the Apple TV+ miniseries Mrs. American Pie.
+In 2021, she appeared on the American Vogue cover, featuring on their June/July issue, and again on their September issue.
+She next appeared in Damien Chazelle's period drama Babylon, which was her feature film debut.

+In 2023, Gerber covered the American and French editions of Elle and starred in an advertising campaign for Alaïa.
+She also appeared in the teen sex comedy film Bottoms alongside Rachel Sennott and Ayo Edebiri.
+It premiered at South by Southwest on March 11, 2023 to positive reviews.
+It was released in the United States on August 25, 2023.
+In 2024, Gerber appeared on the British Vogue for the March issue which featured 40 icons in the fashion industry.

+On March 20, 2024, Palm Royale debuted on Apple TV+, with Gerber taking on the role of Mitzi, an aspiring model in 1969 Palm Beach.
+She appeared in the first 10 episodes of the show.

+On April 6, 2024, Gerber appeared in a cameo role in the Saturday Night Live sketch "Pilates".